gamma-opt/spro-notes/course/content/chapter_1/3-EVPI_and_VSS.md

 ## Value of the stochastic solution (VSS)

-Another way of quantifying th quality of the solution obtained from a 2SSP model is to compare it against the expected performance of a (first-stage) solution obtained considering a single reference scenario.
+Another way of quantifying the quality of the solution obtained from a 2SSP model is to compare it against the expected performance of a (first-stage) solution obtained considering a single reference scenario.
 Typically, this reference scenario is set to be the average value of the uncertain parameter.

 Let $\overline{\xi}$ be such a realisation (or scenario).
 Then, let